 Do Not Isolate Yourself

 Social isolation can attribute to depression and feelings of disconnectedness during the holiday season.
 People who have symptoms of depression, often avoid social gatherings and interactions.
-If you are wondering what can alleviate your feelings of loneliness, our depression therapists in Houston suggest to take up volunteering or to reach out to friends and family for support.
+If you are wondering what can alleviate your feelings of loneliness, our depression therapists suggest to take up volunteering or to reach out to friends and family for support.
 There are many resources in your community to get yourself involved so you can overcome the feelings of loneliness.
 Look to serve others and be around people to lift your spirits this holiday season.

 Be Realistic About Your Expectations